ASzydlowski3/Movie-Review-Web-App/README.md

     Environment Variables: API keys and tokens are stored as environment variables to keep sensitive information secure.

 Features
+	RESTful API with ability to access all features
     View a list of movies ordered by rating.
     Add new movies to the collection using TMDb API integration.
 	User authentication to provide a personalized experience for each user.
 Users can register, log in, and log out to access their own collection of favorite movies and reviews.